AbdelrahmanSaidd/Video-Conference-Voice-Recognition/Speech_Recognition/English-NER/README.md

 ## To run the Code using Docker

-Build Image using Comman below
+Build Image using Command below

 ```
 docker build -t image_name